A Warm Welcome to our Friends in the Professional Community

 A.A.’s primary purpose, as stated in our Preamble, is: “to stay sober and help other alcoholics to achieve sobriety.”
 The only requirement for A.A. membership is a desire to stop drinking.
 There are no dues or fees; we are self-supporting through our own contributions.
 Members share their experiences in recovery from alcoholism on a one-to-one basis, and introduce the newcomer to A.A.’s Twelve Steps of recovery and its Twelve Traditions that sustain the Fellowship itself.

-At the heart of the program are its meetings, which are conducted autonomously by A.A. groups in cities and towns throughout the world.
+At the heart of the program are its meetings, which are conducted anomously by A.A. groups worldwide.
 Anyone may attend open meetings of A.A.
 These usually consist of talks by one or more speakers who share impressions of their past illness and their present recovery in A.A.
 Some open meetings — to which helping professionals, the media and others are invited — are held for the specific purpose of informing the non-alcoholic (and possibly alcoholic) public about A.A.
 Additionally there are closed meetings which are only for those individuals that identify themselves as an alcoholic.
 Alcoholics recovering in A.A. generally attend several meetings each week.

 Anonymity